Biden presidency teetering amid calls to resign, potential investigations over US deaths in Afghanistan

 AFGHAN DEATH TOLL NOW AT LEAST 95 FOLLOWING KABUL AIRPORT BOMBING; 13 US SERVICE MEMBERS DEAD

-Raising eyebrows Thursday was the revelation that the Biden administration gave the Taliban names of Americans and Afghan allies to allow through checkpoints into the Kabul airport, which many said amounted to handing a kill list to terrorists.
+Adding to the outrage Thursday was the revelation that the Biden administration gave the Taliban names of Americans and Afghan allies to allow through checkpoints into the Kabul airport, which many said amounted to handing a kill list to terrorists.

 A senior source on Capitol Hill told Fox News that the list was not "every single person in country" but rather a set of names "whenever they wanted a specific group to come through."
 The source said that this created problems with the Taliban both blocking people it knew were going to the airport and denying entry to others who were qualified "because they knew that those people were not a priority for the U.S." Those people, the source said, were "essentially doomed."